umgbhalla/dotfiles/README.md

  .`                                 `/
 ```

-## Installation <a name="install"></a>
+## Cloning <a name="cloning"></a>

-> Install each file at your own risk!
-If you don't use the exact same hardware or architecture I use, there is not guarantee each file will work properly.
+To clone this repository into your home directory, you may need to first follow the [manual installation](#manualinstall) instructions to make sure you have the proper packages installed, such as `bspwm`.

-1. Clone this repository to your home folder (`~/` or `/home/USERNAME`):
+1. Clone this repository to your home folder.
     ```
     git clone https://github.com/bossley9/dotfiles.git /tmp
     mv /tmp/dotfiles/.[!.]* ~/
     ```

-## Arch Installation <a name="archinstall"></a>
+## Manual Installation <a name="manualinstall"></a>

-For the best Arch installation experience I suggest reading the [Arch Wiki](https://wiki.archlinux.org/index.php/installation_guide).
-It's surpirsingly good and goes into depth about customizing Arch to fit your standards.
-Note that these settings are all settings I prefer to use and may not fit your specific use cases.
+> I use to experiment a lot with Wayland on Arch.
+To see the legacy installation for that setup, see [this release](https://github.com/bossley9/dotfiles/releases/tag/Wayland).

-Another disclaimer - I am a strong advocate for the text editor `vim`, and as such, I used `vim` to edit any files.
-If you prefer `emacs` or `nano`, I encourage you to use such tools.
+This installation summarizes installing `bspwm` onto `Manjaro`.

 #### Setup

-1. Download [Arch](https://www.archlinux.org/download/).
-I downloaded version `2020.01.01` with kernel `5.4.15`.
+1. Download the [Manjaro Gnome minimal edition](https://manjaro.org/downloads/official/gnome/).
+Since Gnome will eventually be replaced by `bspwm`, it doesn't necessary matter which window manager you choose, but I prefer `Gnome` because it is simple and will provide nice tweaking options later.
+I downloaded version `manjaro-gnome-19.0.2-minimal-200311-linux54.iso`.
 2. Burn the cd image onto a usb.
 This can be done using a number of different tools:
     - [Balena Etcher](https://www.balena.io/etcher/)
     - [Rufus](https://rufus.ie/)